the-catman/objectab/README.md

 const writer = new Writer();

 // As I previously said, this library mainly supports bigints.
-// This is a byte, 0-255.
+// This is a byte, 0 -> 255.
 Pretty simple.
 // Attempting to store above this value will just clamp it to 255. writer.byte(123n);
 // "wHY dOeS A bYTE HAvE TO bE A BIgiNt".
 Well, if you don't like it, fix it in your version.

 // This is a variable length unsigned integer (uses the LEB128 algorithm).
 The larger the integer is, the larger the output.
-// Can store from 0 -> as big as BigInt is.
+// Can store from 0 -> as big as bigints and Uint8Arrays can get???
-// Attempting to store a negative number will cause this to go into an infinite loop and crash, so... don't do that. writer.vu(1093021321n);
+// Attempting to store a negative number will throw an error. writer.vu(1093021321n);

 // This is a variable length signed integer.
-// You can store positive numbers, it's just not very space efficient since it uses 1 extra bit to store the sign writer.vi(-123032321n);
+// You can store negative numbers with this.
+It's just not very space efficient since it uses 1 extra bit to store the sign writer.vi(-123032321n);

 // This is a float.
-// Quite space demanding.
+It's quite space demanding, and not all that accurate (unless you use float64 which is even more space demanding, but provides more accuracy)
 // If you can, avoid this.
-// Otherwise, you can use it no problem. writer.float(0.123892183);
+Otherwise, you can use it no problem. writer.float32(0.123892183);

 // This is a null terminated string (NT string).
 This is an okay way of storing data, but trying to include a null character anywhere in the string breaks it. writer.string("Hello!");